Wealth advisors will find a valuable new twist in U.S. Trust’s annual survey of high net-worth Americans, released Monday.

-Seventy-seven percent of youngest-generation respondents said that customized benchmarks were a better way of measuring investment performance than broad market benchmarks.
-This compared with 52% of Baby Boomers and 55% of older respondents who valued personalized benchmarks.
+Seventy-seven percent of youngest-generation respondents said customized benchmarks were a better way of measuring investment performance than broad market benchmarks.
+This compared with 52% of baby boomers and 55% of older respondents, who valued personalized benchmarks.

 The U.S. Trust survey found that privacy and security, an emerging area of wealth management, varied significantly by age and experience.
 Those in the younger, technologically savvy generation were more apt to have taken actions to protect themselves, their finances and personal and physical safety.